loppjp/tennis/README.md

 ## Project Details:

 </br>
-In this environment, two tennis playing agents
+In this environment, two tennis playing agents attempt to maximize the amount of times they can hit the ball over the net without dropping it or hitting it the wrong way
 </br>

 ### Agent State Space:
 </br>
-The reaching agent must provide a set of 4 real valued actions to the environment
+The reaching agent must provide a set of 2 real valued actions to the environment
 </br>
-0: torque joint 1 direction 1 </br>
+0: movement left and right </br>
-1: torque joint 1 direction 2 </br>
+1: vertical movement </br>
 </br>

 ### Agent Observaton Space:
 </br>
-The reacher agent is able to observe an a state vector from the environment composed of 33 elements.
-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+This is repeated 3 times to provide different reference frames for the agents.
 </br>
 </br>
 ### Agent Reward Structure and Solution
 </br>
-The agent receives a reward of +0.1 for its "hand" joint being in the proper location for a given timestep
+The agent receives a reward of +0.1 for hitting the ball over the net with the racket. -0.01 ponits are applied for letting the ball hit the surface or going out of play
 </br>
 </br>